benblack769/benblack769.github.io/intelligent-code/process-code.md

 #### Being wrong

 So it looks like our idea for an algorithm was no good.
 In this state, it is not going to be useful in any circumstance.
 So what to do next?
-So what is it that allows us to know about the
+So what is it that allows us to know about the blanks so much better than this algorithm?

+The answer any linguist would tell you is **Context**.
+We know what sorts of words will fit in which blanks.

 #### The messiness of the real world